 Johnson County selected McCownGordon to rehabilitate their 1960s-era King Louie West building into a multi-functional facility through an adaptive reuse renovation housing a museum, event space, black box theatre, visual and performing arts classrooms, and office space.

 The new facility’s commons area greets guests and ushers them into the dedicated space for the Johnson County Museum that features the county’s first All-Electric House, which was moved into the new space intact.
 The space also features a temporary exhibit area for traveling shows, a kids play area, and climate-controlled archival space.

-An indoor/outdoor event includes a 350-seat black box theater and rehearsal space.
-The event space focuses on flexibility and includes movable interior partitions and connects to an outdoor patio on the building’s south side.
+An indoor/outdoor event space includes a 350-seat black box theatre and rehearsal space.
+The event space focuses on flexibility and includes movable interior partitions that connect to an outdoor patio on the building’s south side.

 View Project Time Lapse